isazafeer/horiseon-challenge/README.md

 One of the first changes that I made was changing the title to 'Horiseon Website', as it was blank in the initial state of the file.

-Next, I noticed that a line of code used in the starter HTML could have been replaced with a minimalistic tag instead. "<div class="header">" was replaced with "<header>".
+Next, I noticed that a line of code used in the starter HTML could have been replaced with a minimalistic tag instead.
+A tag using a "div" and "class=header" can be substituted with "header".
+Following this, the CSS file needed amending as the class tag had been replaced, so in order to do this I removed the "." from each of the headers in the CSS file.

+Just below this, another semantic element that I added was the "nav" tag, to simplify the HTML when editing the code.
+This is to allow an editor to easily identify where different segments of the site are and swiftly navigate.